DeadSix27/youtube-dl-wrapper-exe/README.md

-# youtube-dl-wrapper-exe
+# Youtube-DL.py Windows.exe Wrapper
-Very basic youtube-dl wrapper binary written in C#.NET
+Very basic youtube-dl.py wrapper binary written in C#.NET that makes you able to call the python script via youtube-dl.exe

 I got annoyed that you can not "cross compile" with pyinstaller from Linux to Windows.